imnana18/Crowdfunding_ETL/README.md

 Starter code and resource files were downloaded from [Project 2 ETL files](#) for this project.

-Please see the `Project File Guide` section at the bottom of README for help navigating this repository.
+Please see the `Project File Guide` section at the bottom of README for a detailed map of this repository.

 ## Process